ferrous-systems/rust-exercises/exercise-book/src/nrf52-code-organisation.md

 The workshop repository contains all workshop materials, i.e. code snippets, custom tools and the source for this handbook.

-Skeleton projects you can edit can be found in the `exercise-templates` folder.
-Completed solutions can be found in the `exercise-solutions` folder.

 ## Firmware

-The target firmware for the nRF52 for this exercise lives in `nrf52-code`:
+The target firmware for the nRF52 for this exercise lives in `./nrf52-code`:

 ```console
 $ tree -L 2